CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

    Project Name: HelloWorld

    Project: Project SDK 17

+   The language level is 17.

    Platform Settings: SDK's choose 17 (Records, patterns...

-   Select OK.
+   Select Apply and OK.

 20. Select Edit Configurations.
-The "Edit Configurations" is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
+The "Edit Configurations" is found by clicking the down arrow just to the right of the TomEE text box in the top right of the IDE.
 21. Go to the deployment tab.
 Scroll to the bottom.
 Change the Application Context to /Your-Project-Name-1.0-SNAPSHOT where Your-Project-Name is the name of your project.
 Your project name can be looked up in the artifactId of the pom.xml file.